An opportunity to work out alongside Edmonton firefighters, ask questions and meet others interested in firefighting.

 The recruitment process for Edmonton Fire Rescue Services is competitive, multi-stepped and extensive.
 Candidates who move successfully through all stages of the process are placed on an eligibility list for consideration to be hired as a firefighter.
-Advancement and placement is based on the applicant’s performances in each stage.
+Advancement and placement are based on the applicant’s performance in each stage.

 You must upload the following documentation as part of your application.
 Documents from previous/other applications will not be considered.
 Please view/print this checklist of required documents prior to applying.
 Proof of enrolment will not be accepted.

 Minimum valid Alberta Class 3 Drivers' Licence with Air Brake Endorsement (or provincial equivalent) - due at time of hire

 Plus, a minimum requirement of one of the following certifications valid at time of application:

 Certified 80 hours Advanced First Aid Alberta (AFA) OHS approved course or provincial equivalent

 Certified Medical Responder (MFR) — 80 hours AFA/OHS approved course